How To Remove Dog Urine Stains & Odors

 Here’s how to remove dog urine stains and odors properly…

 There are lots of different ways to remove wet urine stains from flooring, and even more ways to remove set-in dog urine stains.
-Several are mentioned below.

 If your dog pees on the carpet…

-Absorb as much of the urine as you can using paper towels or super-absorbent microfiber cloths right away.
+First, absorb as much of the urine as you can using paper towels or super-absorbent microfiber cloths right away.
 The quicker it’s removed, there’s less of a chance that the urine will ruin your carpet or settle into the padding or sub-flooring underneath the carpet.

-Method #2: Soak up urine with a white towel or paper towels.
+METHOD #2: Soak up urine with a white towel or paper towels.
 (Blot, don’t rub.)
 Start with an area just outside of the stain ring and move inward.
 Rinse the area with water to dilute the urine.
 Blot again using clean towels.
 Optional: Rinse the area with club soda, then blot up.
 Absorb the remaining liquid with paper towels or a microfiber cloth.
 (Either stand on the towels or place heavy books over them.
 Be patient; it may take 6 hours to dry.)
 Source

 If your dog pees on hardwood flooring…

-Method #1: Place cat litter (the clumping kind is best) directly onto the urine stain.
+METHOD #1: Place cat litter (the clumping kind is best) directly onto the urine stain.
 It will immediately soak up all the urine out of the wood.
 You will even be able to see the litter turn yellow!
 Source

-Method #2: After soaking up the liquid urine with paper towels, sprinkle a generous amount of baking soda over the dog urine stain on the hardwood floor.
+METHOD #2: After soaking up the liquid urine with paper towels, sprinkle a generous amount of baking soda over the dog urine stain on the hardwood floor.
 Let it set overnight to absorb all stains and odors.
 In the morning, vacuum up the baking soda from your floor.
 Finally, wipe a small amount of hardwood floor cleaner onto the stained area.
 Source

 If your dog pees on cement flooring…

-Method #1: Soak up the urine with kitty litter.
+METHOD #1: Soak up the urine with kitty litter.
 Then, wash the cement floor with detergent and warm water.
 Source

-If your dog pees on lineoleum flooring…
+If your dog pees on linoleum flooring…

-Method #1: Soak up the urine with paper towels and then wash the floor with a detergent and warm water.
+METHOD #1: Soak up the urine with paper towels and then wash the floor with a detergent and warm water.
 (I’ve used liquid clothes soap before — because it has a little bit of scent and made the floor smell fresh.)
 Source

 If your dog pees on the furniture…

-Method #1: Act quickly!
+METHOD #1: Act quickly!
 Allowing the dog urine to dry will make your furniture stink badly… and for a long time.
 If you’ve caught it early enough and the fabric cover is all that’s been soiled, then remove it immediately so the urine doesn’t make it into your cushions.
 Next, soak up the urine from the cover with paper towels or a microfiber cloth.
 Finally, either have the fabric cover dry cleaned or use a gentle detergent with warm water to remove the stain.
 Source

 More Advice For Removing Dog Urine Stains & Odors